 What the EU could not do by procedure, a Hungarian lawyer with a poster on his childhood wall did in two years.

-The stakes now are larger than Hungary.
+The stakes now are larger than the former Austro-Hungarian Empire.
 Magyar's victory arrives at a moment when liberal democracy in Europe has been running a deficit of proof.
 The Polish precedent — where Law and Justice lost power in 2023 — offered one data point.
 Hungary, with its far more entrenched system and its direct alignment with Moscow, offers something stronger: evidence that even a rigged playing field can be overcome when the opposition is unified, disciplined, and running on genuine public fury rather than factional interest.
 Magyar has pledged to reduce Hungary's dependence on Russian energy by 2035; to rebuild NATO and EU relationships; and to restore the constitutional checks that Orbán spent sixteen years dismantling.
 The €18 billion, frozen since 2022, is expected to begin flowing again.

 European Commission President Ursula von der Leyen said simply: "Europe's heart is beating stronger in Hungary tonight."
 Europe has been waiting, without quite admitting it, for someone to demonstrate that the post-2016 authoritarian drift was not a one-way door.
 That the institutions built after 1945 still had sufficient immune response to reject what was being done to them from within.
 Magyar's margin — not a narrow win, not a coalition negotiation, but a supermajority achieved on 79 percent turnout — is the most unambiguous verdict European democracy has produced in a decade.